 Violence and Sexual offences ranked as Liverpool’s most common type of crime, this includes homicide, murder, assault, manslaughter, sexual assault, rape, robbery, negligence, endangerment, kidnapping, extortion and harassment.

-6431 total crimes of violence and sexual offences occurred from January 2018 to December 2018, 23.36% of all crime committed in Liverpool.
+6431 total crimes of violence and sexual offences occurred from January 2018 to December 2018, 23.36% of all crimes committed in Liverpool.

 The second most common crime within Liverpool in 2018 was Anti-social behaviour which includes nuisance, rowdy or inconsiderate neighbours, vandalism, graffiti and fly-posting, street drinking, environmental damage such as littering, prostitution, begging, fireworks misuse and inconsiderate or inappropriate use of vehicles.
 17.53% of all crime committed within Liverpool was anti-social behaviour, with 4826 cases.

-On most occasions the city center is rather safe, however it can get rowdy on weekends, young people flock to town and there is a lot of partying.
-This is usually harmless however sometimes things can get get out of hand.
+On most occasions the city centre is rather safe, however, it can get rowdy on weekends, young people flock to the town and there is a lot of partying.
+This is usually harmless however sometimes things can get out of hand.
 There are reports of drinks being spiked often, and fights can break out, especially if football games don’t go so well, with them being the reason for many of the young people’s presence in the first place.

 Liverpool’s Most Dangerous Streets

-The second most dangerous street of the City would be Duke Street, where 306 total crimes were reported, 64 of these were said to be anti-social behaviour.
-This was followed by Sheil Road where 266 crimes were reported, then East Lancashire Road with 252 crimes, Brooks Alley, which is located in the city center with 238 crimes and Old Post Office Place with 209 total crimes.
+The second most dangerous street in the City would be Duke Street, where 306 total crimes were reported, 64 of which were said to be anti-social behaviour.
+This was followed by Sheil Road where 266 crimes were reported, then East Lancashire Road with 252 crimes, Brooks Alley, which is located in the city centre with 238 crimes and Old Post Office Place with 209 total crimes.

-For comparison the most dangerous location across all of the United Kingdom was Meridian Square in Newham, London, with around 1,898 crimes reported within the location between August 2017 and 2018 alone, with 253 of these being violent of sexual offences.
+For comparison, the most dangerous location across all of the United Kingdom was Meridian Square in Newham, London, with around 1,898 crimes reported within the location between August 2017 and 2018 alone, with 253 of these being violent or sexual offences.

-Liverpool’s overall crime rates are much lower than other northern cities such as Manchester, Newcastle, Burnley, however, Liverpool’s overall crime rate of 266 crimes per 1,000 people is still 78% over the national average of 149 crimes per 1,000 people.
+Liverpool’s overall crime rates are much lower than other northern cities such as Manchester, Newcastle, and Burnley.
+However, Liverpool’s overall crime rate of 266 crimes per 1,000 people is still 78% over the national average of 149 crimes per 1,000 people.

-If you see any of the following, Police should be contacting immediately:
+If you see any of the following, Police should be contacted immediately: